By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Pros: Will use less memory (e.g. for

-, just save the card being deleted). -
+delete, just save the card being deleted). -

 Cons: We must ensure that the implementation of each individual command are correct.